-- The electromagnetic processes, treated in PP - § 2, are a special privileged case : - the potential is derived from a wellknown and tested theory; - the model is based on symmetries; - > the dimensionless coupling constant $\alpha{\rm em} <<$ 1. - The treatment of nuclear interactions is much more difficult : - no classical analogue; - the analytic form of the interaction law is [was] unknown; - the coupling is much larger than in electromagnetism : the perturbative approach does not give results at small Q (= large distances). - Much experimental information comes from nuclear reactions and scattering processes.
+- The electromagnetic processes, treated in § 2, are a special privileged case : - the potential is derived from a wellknown and tested theory; - the model is based on symmetries; - > the dimensionless coupling constant $\alpha{\rm em} <<$ 1. - The treatment of nuclear interactions is much more complex : - there is no classical analogue; - the analytic form of the interaction is [was] unknown; - the coupling is much larger than in electromagnetism : the perturbative approach does not give results at small Q2 (= large distances). - Much experimental information comes from nuclear reactions and scattering processes.
 This study is therefore crucial.

 - Examine the simplest case :

-- two particles;
+- > two particles;

-- spinless;
+- > spinless;

-- > non-relativistic approximation;
+- non-relativistic approximation;

 - potential only dependent from relative position.